Sir Coleridge Kennard, 1st Baronet: Baronetcy and fortune

+Kennard also inherited the bulk of the fortune of his grandfather.

 Early life

-Roy, as he was known, was born on 12 May 1885.
-He was the only child of Helen (née Wyllie) Kennard (1856–1928) and Lieutenant Hugh Coleridge Downing Kennard (1859–1886) of the 1st Battalion of the Grenadier Guards, who married in 1883.
-After his father's death in 1886, his mother remarried to James Laurence Carew, an Irish nationalist politician and Member of Parliament, in 1896.
-His aunt, Meredith Sophia Frances Kennard, Lady Rawlinson, was the wife of Lt.
-Gen. Sir Henry Seymour Rawlinson, 2nd Baronet.

-In 1904, Jacques-Émile Blanche painted a portrait of Roy "which captures him at the age of 19 as a young dandy, as he was renowned in fashionable society for his good looks."
-His mother, a close friend of Oscar Wilde, reportedly strongly disapproved of the portrait of her son as a tall, slender man with long tapered fingers caused a "life-long rift" between his mother and Blanche and was not exhibited between 1908 and 1924.
-Roy, however, agreed to exhibit the painting as long as his name was not disclosed.
-Therefore, the portrait was exhibited anonymously in 1924 under the title "Le portrait de Dorian Gray".
+Kennard was educated at Eton College.
+In 1904, Jacques-Émile Blanche painted a portrait of him at the age of 19, capturing him as an effeminate dandy.
+His mother, a good friend to the memory of Oscar Wilde, strongly disapproved of the portrait, which caused a "life-long rift" between his mother and Blanche, whom he told: "my portrait is too revealing.
+It has shown her the real Roy, whom in her heart of hearts she imagined quite different.
+You have seen into my future..."
+The portrait was exhibited anonymously in 1924 under the title "Le portrait de Dorian Gray".
 In 1909, his mother instigated the commission of the Oscar Wilde's tomb in Père Lachaise Cemetery in Paris by Jacob Epstein with her donation to Robert Ross.

-Kennard was educated at Eton College.